HALL OF FAME HONOREES

 “Robby,” a native of Fillmore and a track and basketball star at Millard High School, became a track and cross country legend at Brigham Young University and later a nationally renowned coach of the Cougars’ track team.
 He competed in the 880, mile and 2-mile events at BYU, setting conference records in the distance races.
 He was a member of the U.S. Track Team for the 1948 Olympic Games in London, competing in the 5,000 meters.
 He coached the BYU track team for 40 years.
 He produced 19 Western Athletic Conference titles.
 His team earned a Co-National Championship in 1970.
 He was inducted into the U.S. Track and Field Hall of Fame in 2002 and served as President of the USTF Coaches Association.

 George, an Ogden native, attended high schools in Ogden and Salt Lake City, and was a University of Utah graduate.
 He was once labeled by golf legends Sam Snead and Ben Hogan as “one of the best” from tee to green on the PGA Tour.
 He was instrumental in organizing the PGA in 1947 and was its executive secretary for seven years.
 He won the Miami Open and Colorado Open on the PGA Tour.
-He defeated Sam Snead 6 and 5 in a 1946 PGA Championship match.
+He defeated Sam Snead 6 to 5 in a 1946 PGA Championship match.
 He won the PGA Quarter Century Championship in 1963, competing against fellow PGA members of 25 years or more.
 He had 32 holes-in-one during his career.

 The native of Tremonton was a high school standout in both football, wrestling (state heavyweight champion) and track.
 The shot put and discus catapulted him to national stature.
 After he set state records in the shot put and discus, he won All-America honors in track.
 At Utah State University, he set conference discus and shot records, finishing second at the NCAA meet and being named an All-American in 1958-59.
 He was on four Olympic Games discus teams for the United States, 1964 in Tokyo, 1968 in Mexico City, 1972 in Munich (a silver medal) and 1976 in Montreal.
 He set seven world records over his career.